 LogicModule changes (including New, Updated, and Deprecated LogicModules) are announced for each LogicMonitor release.
 See Platform Release Notes.

-This table tracks the LogicModules that have been deprecated over the last five releases.
-If one is available, we will provide a replacement before we officially remove the deprecated LogicModules in a future release.
+This table tracks the LogicModules that have been deprecated.
+If a replacement is available, we will provide it before we officially remove the deprecated LogicModules in a future release.

 When importing a replacement LogicModule, you will not experience any immediate data loss due to the name variation that LogicMonitor expressly adds.
 However, there will be a diversion in data collection between the deprecated and new LogicModule, and you will potentially collect duplicate data and receive duplicate alerts for as long as both LogicModules are active.